bjks/gfp_gaussian_process/README.md

 make
 make install
 ```
-2. Compile
+1. Compile
 Run `cd src; make cluster`.
 This will run `ml GCC/8.3.0; ml Eigen/3.3.7` as well as the compile command!
+Note, that the modules remain loaded after compilation.

 ### Run